 The questions below relate to the purchase of residential properties by individuals and are ones we answer on a daily basis.
-If you have a question you would like answered please click here and submit your question.

 Q: “I have been contacted about a scheme which can reduce my SDLT liability….”